Which U.S. Cities Are the Most Dangerous?

 About This Story

 All the crime data we used came from the FBI’s 2017 Crime in the United States report, which was published in 2018.
-This is the most recent dataset that federal officials have released.
 We used the information on offenses known to law enforcement sorted by city.

 The FBI also sorts data by metropolitan statistical areas, but we wanted to use the most granular data possible, so we opted for cities proper.
 There are a few limitations to this data, most notably that the state of North Carolina does not conform to the FBI’s definition of rape, so that information was not available for cities in that state.